dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/set-operators.md

 ### Intersections

-Multiple arguments to `--select`, `--exclude`, and `--selector` can be comma-separated (with no whitespace in between), dbt will select only resources which satisfy _all_ arguments.
+Multiple arguments to `--select`, `--exclude`, and `--selector` can be comma-separated (with no whitespace in between),

 Run all the common ancestors of snowplow_sessions and fct_orders: